Flat Posterior Does Matter For Bayesian Model Averaging: Related Works

 \subsection{Flatness and BNN}

 Recent works have suggested flat-seeking optimizers combined with BNN.
-First, SWAG~\citep{maddox2019simple} implicitly approximated posterior toward flatter optima based on SWA \citep{izmailov2018averaging}.
-However, SWAG can fail to find flat minima, leading to limited improvement in generalization, as shown in Section~\ref{subsec:bnn_and_flatness}. bSAM~\citep{mollenhoff2022sam} showed that SAM can be interpreted as a relaxation of the Bayes and quantified uncertainty with SAM.
-Yet, bSAM only focused on uncertainty quantification by simply modifying Adam-based SAM~\cite{khan2018fast}, not newly considering the parametric geometry for perturbation.
+First, SWAG~\citep{maddox2019simple} implicitly approximated posterior toward flatter optima based on SWA~\citep{izmailov2018averaging}.
+However, SWAG can fail to find flat minima, leading to limited improvement in generalization, as shown in Section~\ref{subsec:insufficient_flatness_of_bma}. bSAM~\citep{mollenhoff2022sam} showed that SAM can be interpreted as a relaxation of the Bayes and quantified uncertainty with SAM.
+Yet, bSAM only focused on uncertainty quantification by simply modifying Adam-based SAM~\citep{khan2018fast}, not newly considering the parametric geometry for perturbation.
 Moreover, scaling the variance with the number of data points hampers the direct implementation of bSAM in few-shot settings.
-Flat seeking BNN~\citep{nguyen2023flat} proposed sharpness-aware likelihood and proved the effectiveness both experimentally and theoretically.
-They just employ the DNN-grounded SAM into BNN without considering the difference between nature of DNN and BNN.
-On the other hand, E-MCMC~\citep{li2023entropy} proposed an efficient MCMC algorithm capable of effectively sampling the posterior within a flat basin by removing the nested chain of Entropy-SGD and Entropy-SGLD.
-Still, E-MCMC necessitates a guidance model, which doubles the parameters and heavily hinders its employment over large-scale models.
-SA-BMA is the first to reflect the parameter space in the perturbation step of SAM for stochastic models, considering the nature of BNNs.
+SA-BNN~\citep{nguyen2023flat} proposed a sharpness-aware posterior derived directly from the variational objective and proved the effectiveness experimentally and theoretically.
+However, they simply employ the L2 norm to calculate the perturbation of SAM without considering the difference between the nature of DNN and BNN.
+Moreover, in contrast to FP-BMA, SA-BNN did not take into account the prior, which is a fundamental component of BNNs, in its pursuit of flatness.
+On the other hand, E-MCMC~\citep{li2023entropy} proposed an efficient MCMC algorithm capable of effectively sampling the posterior within a flat basin by removing the nested chain of Entropy-SGD~\citep{dziugaite2018entropy} and Entropy-SGLD~\citep{chaudhari2019entropy}.
+However, E-MCMC necessitates a guidance model, which doubles the parameters and heavily hinders its employment over large-scale models.
+FP-BMA is the first approach to explicitly promote flat posteriors within a rigorous Bayesian framework, providing a principled way to enhance robustness and generalization.